≡ menu

 Operating environment: Frame/link mechanism/gear: LEGO technic

-Lip sync uses three-color LEDs to express the opening and closing of the mouth.
-The video camera uses object recognition to recognize the human (user) face, and the figure's head is rotated by a motor to track it.
+Lip syncing uses three-color LEDs to express the opening and closing of the mouth.
+Object recognition using a video camera recognizes the user's face, and the figure's head is rotated by a motor to track the face.

 Installation: Manual: Software side